AckerlyXu/heima/includes/storsimple-use-putty.md

      ![PuTTY settings](./media/storsimple-use-putty/HCS_ConnectingViaPutty-include.png)

+    > [!NOTE]
-    > [AZURE.NOTE] If the default flow control setting does not work, try setting the flow control to XON/XOFF.
+    > If the default flow control setting does not work, try setting the flow control to XON/XOFF.

 7. Click **Open** to start a serial session.